mjon/WildCounts-Shorthand-Vocabulary/wildcounts-shorthand-vocab.md

 ### Type: **same or different individual**

 The "at" symbol (@) is used to indicate that the same observed individual(s) have previously been observed already within the same survey.
-Note that "same" (@) differs in meaning from "usual".
-"Usual" (u) means that an individual has been observed in previous surveys.
+(Note that "same" differs in meaning from "usual".
+"Usual" is a different type meaning that an individual has been observed in previous surveys.)

 **Position in shorthand**: c07 count suffix